Platform

 Community Safety means addressing the root cause of tough problems that bring harm to Las Cruces’ residents and visitors.
 There is no simple solution to society’s ills; a holistic approach is needed to keep everyone in our city safe and healthy.
 I will support existing programs that the city has, and fight for issues like:

-Helping the unhoused - Our unhoused neighbors each have unique struggles.
+• Helping the unhoused - Our unhoused neighbors each have unique struggles.
 We need to provide services and housing options that are accommodating to families, faith practices, and pets that may keep people away from existing services.
+I will continue programs of support and transition to housing, while also investing in short-term solutions so that no one has to sleep on the street in the meantime.
+We have great non-profits doing the hard work on the ground, and I will prioritize supporting their work and listening to their needs.

 Las Cruces - like every city - is a complex system.
 We have great weather and a beautiful landscape.
 While that environment draws new growth, outward growth impacts the environment in negative ways, imposing burdens on our air, water, wildlife, and other natural resources.
 Our city is intimately connected with our environment, and the ways that we grow are constrained by nature as much as our City balance sheet.
 As Councilor, I will support holistic Sustainability policies including:

-Infill development - I will encourage the development of vacant land already inside the city, where the density not only makes the town feel more connected and complete, it uses existing infrastructure that is sustainably financed.
+• Infill development - It is undeniable that Las Cruces is growing - people are coming back home, new people are moving in, and more young families are choosing to stay.
+As we grow, it makes sense to develop vacant land already inside the city.
+Density not only makes the town feel more connected and complete, it uses existing infrastructure that is sustainably financed.
 Growth outward is possible, but we should do so with consideration and respect for the land.

-Equitable energy transitions - While Las Cruces is not exactly known for bitter winters, we all need to heat our homes and enjoy hot water and cooking.
-Efficient, reliable, and cost effective heat pumps and EVs are coming into their own while natural gas infrastructure is aging and proving costly to maintain.
+• Equitable Energy - While Las Cruces is not exactly known for bitter winters, we all need to heat our homes and cook our food.
+Efficient, reliable, and cost effective heat pumps and EVs are coming into their own while natural gas infrastructure is aging and costly to maintain.
 As new energy sources come online and old ones phase out, I will make sure the City does what it can to support all residents when they’re ready to upgrade.